noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 - a policy contains at least one permission
   - the policy is then associated with resources and/or assigned to users/groups/roles depending on the type
 - its all about the statement array
-  - each element object contains atleast the following
+  - each element contains atleast the following
     - effect: allow/deny
     - action: the aws service and a potentially a filtered set of api calls
       - `serviceName:*` this specifies all actions (api calls) for this service